 In 1926, what started as a Methodist supported health post has grown to a full-fledged acute care referral hospital providing many healthcare services to include community-based primary healthcare, dental clinic, eye clinic, diabetes clinic, maternity clinic, well baby clinic, etc. Due to the increasing demands of emerging diseases and population growth, we desire to renovate our current facility to accommodate modern sanitation and hygiene needs while expanding critical care areas such as laboratory, operating rooms, etc. There are ongoing needs for building repairs (replacement of window and door screens, repair of plumbing systems, structural repairs, etc.).
 Our moral mandate is to provide quality, affordable health services for subsistence farming families.
 In our ongoing efforts to provide affordable healthcare, we cannot charge realistic fees to a public too poor to afford such fees.
 Until Liberia's economy improves and the annual income for subsistence farming families (70% of the population are subsistence farmers earning less than $900.00 annually), we must continuously search for diversified and creative ways to subsidize our operational budget while remaining true to our moral mandate.

 Goals & Objectives

-3. To improve on basic sanitation and hygiene in the hospital environment by 85% in 2015.
+2. To improve on basic sanitation and hygiene in the hospital environment.

-3. Train and maintain housekeeping unit's staff as well as promoting best sanitation and hygienic practices among the nursing staff in order to enhance infection control efforts.
+4. Ongoing training of housekeeping unit's staff, as well as promoting best sanitation and hygienic practices among nursing (and other medical) staff in order to enhance infection control efforts.

-4. An ongoing community-based primary healthcare project supported by USAID with a target of reaching 120 towns/villages by 2013 is proceeding well.
+5. Strengthen community-based primary healthcare project supported by USAID/Curamericas with a target of reaching 150 communities by 2016.